0-vortex/twitch-changelog-parser/README.md

 ### 2018‑09‑14

-<p><a href="https://dev.twitch.tv/docs/api/webhooks-guide">New Twitch API: Webhooks Guide</a>: There are changes to <a href="https://dev.twitch.tv/docs/api/webhooks-guide/#subscriptions">subscription limits</a>.
+<p>New Twitch API: Webhooks Guide: There are changes to subscription limits.
 Each client ID can have at most 10,000 subscriptions.
 Also, you can subscribe to the same topic at most 3 times.</p>

 ### 2018‑09‑11